quicwg/multipath/draft-ietf-quic-multipath.md

 Note that the Path Identifier for the initial path is 0.
 Connection IDs which are issued by origin NEW_CONNECTION_ID frames {{Section 19.15. of QUIC-TRANSPORT}}
 MUST be treated as their Path Identifier is 0.
-Also, the Path Identifier for the connection ID specified in the "preferred address" transport parameter is 1.
+Also, the Path Identifier for the connection ID specified in the "preferred address" transport parameter is 0.
+Use of the "preferred address" is considered as a migration event that does not change the path ID.

 Endpoints use PATH_ABANDON frame to inform the peer of the retirement of associated Path Identifier.
 When there is not enough unused Path Identifiers, endpoints SHOULD